solana-mobile/mobile-wallet-adapter/js/packages/mobile-wallet-adapter-protocol/README.md

 # `@solana-mobile/mobile-wallet-adapter-protocol`

 This is a reference implementation of the [Mobile Wallet Adapter specification](https://github.com/solana-mobile/mobile-wallet-adapter/blob/main/spec/spec.md) in JavaScript.
-Use this to start a session with a mobile wallet in which you can issue API calls to it (eg. `sign_message`) as per the spec.
+Use this to start a session with a mobile wallet in which you can issue API calls to it (eg. `sign_messages`) as per the spec.

 If you are simply looking to integrate a JavaScript application with mobile wallets, see [`@solana-mobile/wallet-adapter-mobile`](https://www.npmjs.com/package/@solana-mobile/wallet-adapter-mobile) instead.